manticoresoftware/manticoresearch/kill-dictionary.md

 During merge/optimize:
 - A **new merged chunk** is built from alive documents, with a fresh dictionary and docstore.
 - The merged chunk **starts with an empty kill dictionary cache**.
-- If the merged chunk has dead rows later, the kill dictionary is built as usual (lazy on first need, incremental after that).
+- If the merged chunk has dead rows later, the kill dictionary is built at load/rotate (eager) and updated incrementally as new kills happen.

 In practice, an optimized chunk typically has correct dictionary stats (since it is rebuilt from alive docs), so the kill dictionary tends to stay empty until new kills happen.